 There is one key goal you must focus on during each stage of the interviewing process.
 You need to make a positive impression.
 Never express concerns or doubts during an interview.
-Plenty of candidates for the same position probably will not express doubts during their interviews.
-Your goal is to get the job; you can only accomplish that if you make a positive impression.
-You made a positive impression when you applied to law school and landed your current position.
+There are probably plenty of candidates for the same position who will not express doubts during their interviews.
+Your goal is to get the job, and you can only accomplish that if you make a positive impression.
+You made a positive impression back when you applied to law school and when you landed your current position.
 Try to remember how you managed to do that.
 Never forget how important it is to make a positive first impression.
 You will have numerous opportunities in life to make a bad impression.
 Resist the temptation to be lazy.
 Arrive fully prepared.
 Think about everything you're planning to say during an interview before you say it.
 Know Your Strengths